Formatting

 • Create a table of contents that is automatically updated when headings or other listed elements are moved or changed.

-• Find and remove any field codes or hidden text (these are sometimes brought in when a citation or other text from an outside source is copied and pasted); change hyperlinks to regular text (this is usually appropriate).
+• Find and remove any field codes and hidden text (these are sometimes brought in when a citation or other text from an outside source is copied and pasted); change hyperlinks to regular text (this is usually appropriate).

 • Ensure that tables, images, or similar elements fit correctly on the page and stay in place; check format and placement of captions.

-site content © 2010–2023 J. Romaine
+site content © 2010–2025 J. Romaine